datalad-handbook/book/docs/usecases/HCP_dataset.rst

 store flexible and scalable.
 With datasets of sizes like the HCP project, especially scalability becomes an important factor.
-If you are interested in finding out why, you can find more technical details on RIA stores, their advantages, and even how to create and use one yourself in the use case :ref:`usecase_datastore`.
+If you are interested in finding out why, you can find more technical details on RIA stores, their advantages, and even how to create and use one yourself in the section :ref:`riastore`.

 Making the datasets accessible